-BISO Home > USLC/IUPAP Homepage USLC/IUPAP Activites & Events
+BISO Home > USLC/IUPAP Homepage USLC/IUPAP Activities & Events

 The IUPAP International Conferences on Women in Physics

 Since 2002, the International Union of Pure and Applied Physics (IUPAP) has sponsored a series of triennial international conferences on women in physics.
-The Fourth IUPAP Conference on Women in Physics (ICWIP4) was held last April in Stellenbosch, South Africa (http://www.acitravel.co.za/event/index.php?f=index).
+The Fourth IUPAP Conference on Women in Physics (ICWIP4) was held April, 2011 in Stellenbosch, South Africa.
 Roughly 250 delegates from more than 50 countries attended the meeting, including undergraduates, graduate students, faculty, society members and industrial physicists.
 Many were from African countries that had not previously been able to participate in the international conferences, which were held previously in Paris (2002), Brazil (2005) and South Korea (2008).
-Visit the official website for addtional information.
-The videos of the plenary speakers can be watched in the following link: http://physics.yale.edu/4th-international-conference-women-physics.

 International Travel Grant Award Program

 Recognizing that funding for collaborations between developed and developing country scientists is often insufficient to meet existing needs and opportunities, the International Travel Grant Program (ITGAP) was established following the initiative of the American Physical Society Forum on International Physics (FIP), the APS Committee on International Scientific Affairs (CISA) and the APS Divisions of Nuclear Physics (DNP), Physics of Beams (DPB), Particles and Fields (DPF), and Plasma Physics (DPP).
 Awards of up to $2,000 USD will be made based on 6-month competitive cycles.